WartyMN/F256-FileManager/documentation/using.md

 - documentation coming soon...

 ### Loading files and other applications
-- documentation coming soon... in the meantime, if you select a .pgz or .pgx application, you can just hit ENTER or "l" to load it. f/manager will turn over the file to pexec, and it will fire it up for you.
+- documentation coming soon... in the meantime, if you select a .pgz or .pgx application, you can just hit `<ENTER>` (or `L`) to load it. f/manager will turn over the file to pexec, and it will fire it up for you.
 - [I want to load a music .mod file](#i-want-load-a-mod-file)
 - [I want to load a different font](#i-want-load-a-different-font)